txstc55/macos-weather-background/README.md

 ## Change Interval
 The reason there are two plists is because osascript doesn't always work when it's called from plist.
 Therefore, you can decrease `StartInterval` in `com.txstc55.change-bg.plist` to increase the chance for it to actually work.
 The default is 5 minutes.

-The default for checking wheather is 30 minutes.
+The default for checking weather is 30 minutes.
 You can also change that in `com.txstc55.pick-bg.plist` under key `StartInterval`